priteshgohil/Robot-Navigation-Intention-Communication/progress/template.md

    * The communication with the Circuit Playground pid=219A is now made automatically.
 Additionaly the color now comes from the message sent by our interface
    * Start to implement the different methods supported by Ropod.
    * Depending on the amount of boards to be implemented on the robopod the automatic connection shall follow a different method.
 Which represent more time.

+Date: 13.05.2019

+Priteshkumar Gohil and Eduardo Cervantes:

+* Last week we did pair programming in lab class and finished our weekly task.
+* The weekly task was to refactor the code.
+* Created a package of playground interface python file so that we can import the package while working with ROS.
+* Created a simple test case with ROS package.
+For example, create a publisher which publish our message frame.
+Creat subscriber, which receives the message published by publisher, then import playground interface python package and send message framework to the arduino.